-Leonard Hall, name East or West wing and student room #
+Leonard Hall, East or West Wing.
+Student room #

 150 Queen’s Crescent

 LEONARD HALL – Blue Zone

 Important: Print & put in your vehicle before move-in day LEONARD WINDSHIELD ZONE CARD

 - From Highway 401, take exit #615 to Sir John A. MacDonald Boulevard

 - Continue south on Sir John A. MacDonald Boulevard to Union Street

 - Turn LEFT on Union Street.
 Continue on Union Street to Albert Street